How to Make the Biggest Profit from Dahlias on Your Flower Farm

 Just because you missed the window to harvest a dahlia bloom doesn’t mean you’ve missed any opportunity to make money from it.
 A dahlia in full bloom is a beautiful sight to see.
 And a field full of them?
 That’s even better.

-You can make money by inviting people to visit your flower farm.
-And of course, dahlias are a big contributor to the flowers people like to see.
+You can make generate revenue by inviting people to visit your flower farm.
 At Muddy Acres, we have a steady stream of photographers who come to visit.
-We also have a seasonal farm club that allows our VIP customers to just come hang out, relax, and soak in the beauty.
+We also have a seasonal farm club that allows our VIP customers to come hang out, relax, and soak in the beauty.
 And don’t forget about u-picks!
 This is when you allow visitors at your farm to cut their own stems and take them home.